openglbook/openglbook.com/_includes/chapter-4-content.md

 * `near_plane`, which is the distance from the eye to the near plane
 * `far_plane`, which is the distance from the eye to the far plane

-If you’ve used OpenGL’s fixed functionality, you’ll probably recognize that this function is very similar to `gluPerspective`, and in fact, `CreateProjectionMatrix` mimics the behavior of this function exactly.
+If you've used OpenGL's fixed functionality, you'll probably recognize that this function is very similar to `gluPerspective`, and in fact, `CreateProjectionMatrix` mimics the behavior of this function exactly.
 We use this single matrix to convert the vertices from eye space to clip space as well